0xE111/cat-400/docs/tutorials/05 - video system/readme.md

 Basic setup
 -----------

-Before doing customization, let's ensure that we can compile & run video system as-is.
+Before understanding video system, let's ensure that we can compile & run it.

 First, you need to ensure that all required libraries are installed in your system.
 Ogre video backend requires:
 * SDL 2.*